telerik/kendo-ui-builder/docs/components/check-box.md

 ---
-title: CheckBox
+title: Check Box
-page_title: CheckBox - Components - Kendo UI Builder
+page_title: Check Box - Components - Kendo UI Builder
-description: "Use and implement the CheckBox when working with the Kendo UI Builder tool for creating and managing Angular and AngularJS-based web applications."
+description: "Use and implement the Check Box when working with the Kendo UI Builder tool for creating and managing Angular and AngularJS-based web applications."
 slug: checkbox_kuib
 ---

-# CheckBox
+# Check Box

-The CheckBox is part of the Editors components which the Builder supports.
+The Check Box is part of the Editors components which the Builder supports.

 ## Usage